 Not to mention, the things your pen pal experiences on a day-to-day basis will be different in many ways from what Tod describes, especially if they are not located in Arizona.
-So, listen to your pen pal, and ask questions—don’t assume that what you know from reading about Tod’s experience also applies to the person you are writing to.
+So, listen to your pen pal, and ask questions—don’t assume that everything you know from reading about Tod’s experience necessarily also applies to the person you are writing to.

 The pen pal service that connected Tod and me is the Death Row Support Project.
 I highly recommend DRSP, but if you choose to use another service, know that some things about my experience with the matching process might not apply to you, because every organization does things a bit differently.